-AN IN-DEPTH LOOK AT THE FCI STANDARD FOR THE SMALL MUNSTERLANDER by Per Porsild, Member of the SMCNA Breed Council INTRODUCTION As in all kinds of livestock the merit of dogs is assessed in two ways: by appearance and by performance.
+AN IN-DEPTH LOOK AT THE FCI STANDARD FOR THE SMALL (KLEINE) MUNSTERLANDER by Per Porsild, past member of the Breed Council.
+As in all kinds of livestock the merit of dogs is assessed in two ways: by appearance and by performance.
 As for conformation, they are assessed almost entirely guided by a Breed Standard drawn up to indicate the kind of appearance that gives the best performance for that particular breed.
 The value of Breed Standards is the stability they give to breeds.
 They remain the same no matter what whims or fashions breeders at any time develop and try to popularize.
 Such is the value of this stability of the Standards that it is only after the most serious consideration by the breed club of the country of origin of the breed that they may be changed.

 Despite the undoubted help and value of the Breed Standards, however, each dog must be seen as a whole, as judging dogs is about finding the best dog to further the breed in accordance with its standard.
 In seeking to find the best dog among a group of varied quality it is first necessary to separate in the mind the essential from the non-essential points.
 These are correct breed type, as laid down in the Breed Standard, correct conformation and balance from which stem sound and typical movement, adequate substance, and good temperament.

 Below, I have tried to comment on the FCI Small Munsterlander (SM) Breed Standard with a special view to the points above, of which TYPE is by far the most important.